Improving teaching and learning in English

 - Developed a school-wide strategy for the explicit teaching of vocabulary

 - Purchased books and resources to be handed out or offered as rewards

 Finally, I also met separately with the governor for Pupil Premium.
 From data analysis and discussion, it was clear that the link with SEND and PP was high.
 Additionally, data across the school was varied indicating that greater consistency was needed.
-As a result, within the plan I would need to collaborate with the SENDCo to fine tune teaching and learning to ensure that children showing dyslexic tendencies were well supported.
-Additionally, I would need to collaborate with the school’s SALT to ensure that vocabulary teaching was embedded (research and our own context indicates that children from poorer backgrounds have significantly less vocabulary).
+As a result, within the plan, I would need to collaborate with the SENDCo to fine-tune teaching and learning to ensure that children showing dyslexic tendencies were well supported.
+Additionally, I would need to collaborate with the school’s SALT to ensure that vocabulary teaching was embedded (research and our own context indicate that children from poorer backgrounds have significantly less vocabulary).

 The work with governors forces me to be highly reflective and leads me to ensure that I fully understand the strategic direction of the project.

 I made certain that I understood data outcomes as well as what was happening within school day-to-day before making the necessary changes.
 I did this in a variety of ways; knowing the data, lesson observations, the book looks and listening to staff and pupil voice.
 As a result, I understood school-wide trends and also challenges for individual children.

 I analysed the position of the school with regards to data, measured against other schools locally, across the authority and nationally (which essentially is the educational market).
 This meant that I could find where best practice was in schools of similar context and even visited one, Penn Wood, bringing back numerous ideas to develop vocabulary.